benegripe/CompetitiveProgramming/README.md

-My solutions of the problems in the book Competitve Programming 3 using C++
+My solutions for problems in bold of the book Competitve Programming 3 using C++